The Relation Between Cigarette Smoking and COVID-19

-COVID-19 is the perfect storm for cigarette smokers.
-Although there’s no direct evidence connecting cigarette smoking with an increased likelihood of contracting COVID-19, people with a history of cigarette use are at a higher risk of developing viral lung infections or serious respiratory illnesses (like COVID-19) compared to nonsmokers.
+As the COVID-19 pandemic is set to enter its second year, cigarette smokers remain a particularly vulnerable population.
+Although it’s true that smoking may not increase the likelihood of contracting COVID-19, people with a history of cigarette use are at a higher risk of developing viral lung infections or serious respiratory illnesses (like COVID-19) compared to nonsmokers.

 When you smoke, the tar and other harmful toxins found in cigarettes interfere and disrupt the body’s immune response.
 By weakening the body’s natural defense system, you are less capable of successfully fighting off infections.
 That means that smoking not only makes you more susceptible to diseases, but also could prolong the duration of infections, making it more difficult to recover.
 This can be especially dangerous for individuals with existing lung or heart conditions.